System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 % May 15, 2024

 This artifact supports the article "Compact Parallel Hash Tables on the GPU", to appear in Euro-Par 2024.
-It consists of a header-only CUDA C++ library for compact cuckoo and compact iceberg hash tables, as well as benchmarks.
+It consists of a basic header-only CUDA C++ library for compact cuckoo and compact iceberg hash tables, as well as benchmarks.

 The file README.md contains information about the artifact as a compact GPU hash table library.
 There is a minimal example in the `examples` folder for